-Reassessment and Adaptive Management
+6.3.8.8 Reassessment and Adaptive Management

-The Regional Water Board will review, reassess, and possibly revise the Shasta River TMDL Action Plan.
+The North Coast Water Board will review, reassess, and possibly revise the Shasta River TMDL Action Plan.
 Reassessment is likely to occur every three years during the Basin Planning Triennial Review process.
-Regional Water Board staff will report to the Regional Water Board at least yearly on the status and progress of implementation activities, and on whether current efforts are reasonably calculated and on track to achieve water quality standards.
-In addition to the evaluation periods for individual source categories specified in Table 4-14, Regional Water Board staff will conduct a comprehensive and formal assessment of effectiveness of collaborative efforts in the on-going programs and additional efforts recommended by the Action Plan within five years from the date of EPA approval (by January 26, 2012).
-A more extensive reassessment will occur ten years from the date the TMDL Action Plan is effective, or sooner, if the Regional Water Board determines it necessary.
-During reassessment, the Regional Water Board is likely to consider how effective the requirements of the TMDL Action Plan are at meeting the TMDLs, achieving dissolved oxygen and temperature water quality objectives, and protecting the beneficial uses of water in the Shasta River Watershed.
+North Coast Water Board staff will report to the North Coast Water Board at least yearly on the status and progress of implementation activities, and on whether current efforts are reasonably calculated and on track to achieve water quality standards.
+In addition to the evaluation periods for individual source categories specified in Table 6-25 North Coast Water Board staff will conduct a comprehensive and formal assessment of effectiveness of collaborative efforts in the ongoing programs and additional efforts recommended by the Action Plan within five years from the date of U.S. EPA approval (by January 26, 2012).
+A more extensive reassessment will occur ten years from the date the TMDL Action Plan is effective, or sooner, if the North Coast Water Board determines it necessary.
+During reassessment, the North Coast Water Board is likely to consider how effective the requirements of the TMDL Action Plan are at meeting the TMDLs, achieving dissolved oxygen and temperature water quality objectives, and protecting the beneficial uses of water in the Shasta River Watershed.